 Some ethernet cables have a layer of foil wrapped around all the pairs of cables inside it.
-Looking at the picture below, you would see a foil wrapper around all the twisted pairs if it was a shielded cable.
+Looking at the picture above, you can see a foil wrapper around all the twisted pairs.

 The purpose of the shield is to prevent interference from the electric fields of nearby electronic devices (or the other wires in the cable).
 This will improve performance, but it comes with a few drawbacks:

-- If there are no other electronic devices around causing interference, it is slower than unshielded cable
+- If there are no other electronic devices around causing interference, it’s slower than unshielded cable

-Shielded cable is best used in datacenters and other applications where it will be close to other electronic devices or cables.
+Shielded cables are best used in datacenters and other applications where they’ll be close to other electronic devices or cables.